bsmith89/longev-mgen/doc/submission.md

 Figure b1_vars: Visualization of differential gene content in two OTU-1 populations.
 Heatmaps
-depict mapping coverage of metagenomes against putative protein coding genes in the B1-A or B1-B MAG normalized to the median coverage.
+depict mapping coverage of metagenomes against putative protein coding genes in MAGs B1-A or B1-B normalized to the median coverage.
 Rows represent one or
 more pooled libraries for each mouse included in the study and columns represent individual genes.
 The site at which each mouse was housed is indicated by triangles in the far left column: UT (green, left pointing) or UM (blue, right).
-Filled triangles correspond to those mice flagged as representative of a single B1 variant for downstream analysis.
+Filled triangles correspond to those mice representative of just B1-A or just B1-B (not a mixture) flagged for downstream analysis.
 Genes are shown
 only where the median normalized coverage ratio between these B1-A and B1-B specific metagenomes is greater than 1.5.